-Welcome to the website of the Birnbeck Regeneration Trust
+Welcome to the Birnbeck Regeneration Trust's website !

-The Birnbeck Regeneration Trust has long campaigned for a revival of the entire Birnbeck area.
+The Trust has long campaigned for a revival of the entire Birnbeck area.
 Since 2004, it has actively worked towards achieving its stated aim of:

 Preserving for the benefit of the people of Weston-super-Mare, and the Nation, the natural, historical, architectural and constructional heritage of Birnbeck Pier and Island, together with associated buildings and structures, and the land and buildings adjacent and above the shoreline.

 At present the Trust is still working hard with key stakeholders to help form new partnerships aimed specifically at bringing the urgently necessary conservation-based restoration and regeneration of Birnbeck Pier, the whole island including its saveable structures and the mainland buildings to a long-overdue and successful conclusion.

 PLEASE DO NOT TRY TO VISIT BIRNBECK ISLAND AT WHAT SEEMS TO BE LOW TIDE.
 THE WATERS HERE ARE VERY DECEPTIVE AND THERE ARE UNSEEN RIPTIDES TRAVELLING IN DIFFERENT DIRECTIONS.
 THE FOLLOWING IS AN EXAMPLE OF WHAT CAN EASILY HAPPEN TO THE UNWARY.
 THEY WERE VERY LUCKY.
 HAD THEY NOT BEEN SPOTTED THE OUTCOME OF THIS UNFORTUNATE EPISODE, ALMOST CERTAINLY, WOULD HAVE BEEN OF A DIFFERENT ORDER OF SERIOUSNESS.